-Viburnum setigerum is also known as Tea Viburnum.
-It is a multi-stem deciduous shrub that is part of the Adoxaceae family of plants.
-It is native to central and western China.
 Viburnum setigerum grows up to 12ft or 4m tall.
-The foliage is dark green ovate-lanceolate to oblong, it is toothed on the edges.
-They were used to make tea, therefore the common name Tea Viburnum.
+The foliage is dark green.
+The leaves are ovate-lanceolate to oblong.
+They are toothed on the edges.
+They make tea with Viburnum setigerum, therefore the common name Tea Viburnum.

-Viburnum setigerum flowers are white in flat-topped clusters and appear in early summer.
-The flowers are not as attractive as the red berries that follow the flowering season.
+Viburnum setigerum has white flowers.
+Flowers are flat-topped clusters.
+It flowers in early summer.
 Viburnum setigerum produces an abundance of red ovoid berries in autumn.
+The flowers are not as attractive as the red berries.
 The leaves turn purplish in autumn.
-Generally, it is disease-free and pest-free.
+Generally, Viburnum setigerum is disease-free and pest-free.

-Plant Viburnum setigerum in the full sun or partial shade in average moist soil that is well-drained.
-No pruning is necessary except for shaping.
-For cross-pollination and better fruit production, plant a group of the specimens.
+Grow Viburnum setigerum in the full sun or partial shade.
+Plant it in average moist soil that is well-drained.
+No pruning is necessary.
+Trim to shape the plant.
+For cross-pollination and better fruit production, plant a group of specimens together.